 In the Linear Synchronous Motor (LSM), the mechanical motion synchronizes with the magnetic field and the propulsive force is produced by the interaction of two magnetic fields.
 The LSM system consists of a number of permanent magnets on the pod and coils on the guideway, creating a traveling magnetic field (Thornton et al., 1993).
 Specifically, a stator that is located beneath the guideway produces a magnetic field along the guideway and an excitation system located onboard of the pod stimulates the levitation electromagnet to produce an excitation magnetic field (Santangelo, 2018).
 There are certain disadvantages regarding LSM: complexity and higher cost than Linear Induction Motor (LIM), interchangeability issues depending on system capacity and operational modes, the instability inherent to the magnetic system, and the fact that it requires pod location data to ensure operationality, are some indicative examples.
 Despite its disadvantages, the LSM is able to achieve higher pod speed and it may be a reasonable choice for an energy efficient hyperloop (Delft Hyperloop, 2019a).
 The LSM has been significantly evaluated at test tracks and is already in operation for the Transrapid maglev system (Cassat & Bourguin, 2011), however, the system's reliability should be evaluated by an extensive testing of the technology, collecting data of previous applications and lifetime testing data from the designed track (Codot, 2004).
 Linear switched reluctance linear motor is also under development due its low cost construction, capability of producing high propulsion force without using any PMs, more fault tolerance because of phase independence and high efficiency at high speeds (Seok Myeong et al., 2007).

-Independently of the use of LSM or LIM, its use will increase substantially the cost of the infrastructure, as it has to be deployed all along the tube to produce the vehicle propulsion.
+Independently of the use of LSM or LIM, its use will increase substantially the cost of the infrastructure, if it will be deployed along the tube length to produce the vehicle propulsion.
+However, the application of the linear motors only on the acceleration phase, to reduce the cost, should be explored.